Usage

 protocol.

-Remember to use the token and port you received in the previous step to connect to the stream.
+Remember to use the credentials you received in the previous step to connect to the stream.

-For example, you can use Liquidsoap for that:
+For example, you can use ffmpeg for that:

 ffmpeg \